0xtakii/usdv-contracts/README.md

-# USD FUN Contracts
+# USDV Contracts

-This repository contains the implementation for the USD FUN smart contracts
+This repository contains the implementation for the USDV smart contracts

 ## Contracts

 ### SimpleToken.sol

-Core implementation contract for the funLP and USDFun tokens
+Core implementation contract for the VLP and USDV tokens

 ### ERC20RebasingUpgradeable.sol